50 Unhealthiest Foods You Could Ever Buy at the Supermarket

 Kiselev Andrey Valerevich/Shutterstock

 “It’s such a shame that a super healthy and delicious food like oatmeal gets an unhealthy makeover with a deluge of sugary flavors,” says Pine.
 “Even the leading brands contain multiple sources of sugar, artificial colors and flavors, and even partially hydrogenated oil, which means trans fat.”
 If you want a healthy breakfast or snack on the go that’s packed with fiber, instant oatmeal, she says, can be a good choice, but stick with the plain kind and add your own toppings such as fruit, sliced almonds, and a touch of honey.
 To add bulk and flavor, you can also top it with COYO, an allergy-friendly coconut-based yogurt alternative with no added sugar, fillers, or preservatives.
-Try these oatmeal toppings for an even healthier breakfast.

 Reduced fat peanut butter

 Don’t be fooled by what seems like a healthier option.
 “Reduced fat peanut butter may save you a few grams of fat, but the multiple types of added sugar and unnecessary fillers make it a very poor choice,” Pine says.
 “The monounsaturated fat found naturally in peanut butter is actually very good for you, so choose real, natural style peanut butter, such as Laura Scudders, instead of the laboratory concoction.”
 If you’re watching your calories, check out PB2 Powdered Peanut Butter.
-It’s a great addition to these healthy smoothie recipes!

 “Buying certain brands of ‘wheat’ bread is a misnomer, as many times the wheat comes from enriched flour and not whole wheat,” says physician nutrition specialist, Dr. Adrienne Youdim.
 “Whole wheat contains the whole kernel including the fiber and other nutrients, whereas enriched flour has nutrients stripped when processed as flour, and only some of the nutrients are replaced in the enrichment process.”
 To make sure you’re buying true whole wheat bread, check that “whole wheat” is the first ingredient listed on the nutrition label.